XTRABYTES/XCITE.OLD/README.md

 XCITE development requires the Qt cross-platform framework.
 If you don't have Qt installed you can download it from [here](https://www.qt.io/download-qt-installer) for free.

-Our development is currently target Qt 5.10.1.
+Our development is currently targeting Qt 5.10.1.
 When the Qt installer asks which Qt components to install, select the following components and a compiler suitable to your development environment:

 - Qt 5.10.1 -> Qt Charts (Required)
 - Qt 5.10.1 -> MinGW 5.3.0 32 bit  (Windows compiler)